 The Service Providers section lists all of the companies Amazon has worked with previously on any general services or deal transactions.

 The Lead Partners on Deals section provides a list of key personnel from Amazon’s investors who have significantly contributed to managing and completing a deal transaction.

 Investments | Buy Side

-If you want to view and download the complete financial statements as presented in Amazon’s annual reports, click the View All Financials button which will bring you to the Financial page.
-Going to each of the tabs on the top allows you to have a more in-depth look at a particular set of financial data (e.g. the Balance Sheet as shown below).
+If you want to view and download the complete financial statements as presented in Amazon’s annual reports, click the View All Financials button, which will bring you to the Financial page.
+Going to each of the tabs on the top enables you to have a more in-depth look at a particular set of financial data (e.g., the Balance Sheet, as shown below).
 You can also use the Search Bar on the most left column to look for any particular metric across all of the tabs.

 The Filings section allows you to find Amazon’s company filings including Form 8K, S, 424B, DEF 14A and 10K/10Q.
 Click on the filing types to view the actual report in a new tab.